electron/website/docs/latest/tutorial/tutorial-5-packaging.md

 :::

-:::info Packaging without Electron Forge
+:::note Packaging without Electron Forge

 If you want to manually package your code, or if you're just interested understanding the mechanics behind packaging an Electron app, check out the full [Application Packaging]